An Apple a Day Keeps the Doctor Away!

 - 2 c salad greens

 In a small bowl, stir tuna, onion, apple, celery, raisins, and two tablespoons of dressing together.
 In a separate bowl, toss salad greens with remaining dressing.
-Cut pitas in half to make 4 pita pockets.
-Carefully fill pits packets with equal amounts of tuna and salad greens.
+Carefully fill pita pockets with equal amounts of tuna and salad greens.
 Serve immediately and Enjoy!